-Health benefits of kiwi
+Health Benefits of Kiwi

 Antioxidant properties: Kiwi offers an impressive amount of vitamin C along with other phenolic components and carotenoids which promotes good health.
 A comparative study involving kiwi, oranges and grapefruit has revealed that kiwi fruit contains stronger antioxidant qualities as compared to the latter.
-Attributing to the presence of nourishing phytochemicals, kiwi has the ability to protect the DNA present in the body cells from the oxidative damage caused due to free radicals thereby, reducing the risk of development of associated inflammations and diseases.
+Attributing to the presence of nourishing phytochemicals, it has the ability to protect the DNA present in the body cells from the oxidative damage caused due to free radicals thereby, reducing the risk of development of associated inflammations and diseases.

 Macular degeneration: Kiwi is the fruit for the eye and it contributes beneficially towards the eye health.
-As already stated, kiwi is a source of phytochemicals lutein and zeaxanthin which are critical components residing in the human eye.
+As already stated, it is a source of phytochemicals lutein and zeaxanthin which are critical components residing in the human eye.
 These healthful components along with vitamin A protect the eyes from cataracts, age-related macular degeneration and other vision-destroying disorders.

 Pregnancy: Kiwi is a perfect fruit for a pregnant woman attributing to the abundance of natural folate.
 Folate helps to prevent the occurrence of neural tube defects in the unborn babies and is essential for their brain and cognitive growth.
-Other vital nutrients such as vitamin C, E and K along with flavonoids present in kiwi also contribute beneficially in the overall health and development of the fetus and the expectant mother.
+Other vital nutrients such as vitamin C, E and K along with flavonoids present in the fruit also contribute beneficially in the overall health and development of the fetus and the expectant mother.

 Skin care: Kiwifruit helps to maintain healthy and smooth skin attributing to its significant contribution in the process of collagen synthesis.
-Kiwi contains generous amount of vitamin C, may be more than oranges which helps to keep the skin firm and expedite healing of cuts and abrasions.
+It contains generous amount of vitamin C, may be more than oranges which helps to keep the skin firm and expedite healing of cuts and abrasions.
 Vitamin E present in kiwi assists in reducing the fine lines and appearance of wrinkles.
 Vitamin E also helps in reducing the harmful effects of ultra-violet radiation on the skin.
-Antioxidants present in kiwi work as a perfect anti-aging agent, prevent the skin from early degeneration and keep it rejuvenated.
+Antioxidants present in the fruit work as a perfect anti-aging agent, prevent the skin from early degeneration and keep it rejuvenated.

 Cancer: Kiwi fruit have been traditionally trusted in the Chinese folk medicine for their effectiveness in healing various types of cancers such as liver cancer, breast cancer, stomach cancer and lung cancer.
 Extracts of the kiwi fruit inhibits the proliferation of cancerous cells and protects endogenous DNA damage.
-Kiwifruit works against cancer by being cytotoxic to malignant cancer cells without affecting the normal, healthy cells.
+The fruit works against cancer by being cytotoxic to malignant cancer cells without affecting the normal, healthy cells.
 The plethora of antioxidants, carotenoids, vitamins along with fiber contribute beneficially in the effectiveness of kiwi in the prevention or healing of cancers.
 Catechin, a phytochemical present in kiwi helps in reducing the toxicity of anti-cancer agents by stimulating the bone marrow proliferation.

 Strong immune defense: Kiwi contributes favorably in the regulation of the innate and adaptive immune system which is very critical for the healthy functioning of the body.
 Consumption of kiwifruit helps in fighting seasonal infections and other ailments attributing its anti-microbial and anti-fungal action.
 Extracts from kiwi have shown to exert bacteriostatic action against various pathogens including Staphylococcus aureus and Staphyloccous pyogenes.
 Kiwi fruit helps in reducing the symptoms of cold and flu and other upper respiratory tract infections.
 It also exerts anti-inflammatory effects and exhibits the activity of pro-inflammatory cytokines.

 Diabetes: Kiwi has low glycemic index which makes it suitable for the individuals with diabetes.
-A study conducted on kiwi extracts demonstrated that consumption of kiwi helps in the regulation of adipogenesis which is critical for the prevention of diabetes.
+A study conducted on kiwi extracts demonstrated that consumption of the fruit helps in the regulation of adipogenesis which is critical for the prevention of diabetes.
 Dysfunction of adipose tissues in the body is strongly implicated in the development of insulin resistance and diabetes.

 Culinary usage: Owing to its characteristic looks and refreshing taste, kiwifruit can bring an amazing tropical style to your fruit salad dish.
 Nutrient-dense kiwi can be used as a functional ingredient to prepare bakery products with enhanced health factor.
-Kiwi contains a tenderizing enzyme papain which is useful in breaking down the fibrous tissues of tough meats.
+It contains a tenderizing enzyme papain which is useful in breaking down the fibrous tissues of tough meats.
 However, for this reason kiwi does not gel well with the gelatin-based products.
 Papain enzyme is known to have curdling effect on the milk.
 In case, you intend to use kiwi in the dairy or gelatin based products, cook the kiwifruit for a while to neutralize the enzyme.

-Kiwi: How to select and store?
+How to select and store?

 Pick up kiwis which are soft and firm and avoid those with bruises or damp spots.
 Ripe kiwi would yield with a gentle pressure.
-Kiwifruit that does not yield to a slight pressure indicates the rawness of the fruit and is not ready with its sweet taste as well as complete nutrient factor.
-Kiwi can be ripened by keeping them at room temperature away from heat or sunlight for a couple of days or placing them with an apple or banana in a paper bag to speed up the ripening.
+The fruit that does not yield to a slight pressure indicates the rawness of the fruit and is not ready with its sweet taste as well as complete nutrient factor.
+It can be ripened by keeping them at room temperature away from heat or sunlight for a couple of days or placing them with an apple or banana in a paper bag to speed up the ripening.
 Ripe kiwi can be stored in the refrigerator for a few weeks.

-Kiwi: word of caution
+Word of caution

 Kiwi is a nutritious fruit however; it can cause allergic reactions to susceptible individuals.
 These allergic reactions may vary from mild, localized oral allergy to fatal conditions such as anaphylaxis which may lead to death depending upon the sensitivity.
 Several studies have validated the presence of significant allergens in the kiwifruit which can cause severe reactions predominantly in the young children.